-Workers’ Compensation is an important government-mandated program that mandates employer funded insurance in the case of employee injury.
+Workers’ Compensation is an essential government-mandated program that mandates employer-funded insurance in the case of employee injury.
 Unfortunately, some individuals decide to take advantage of the workers’ compensation system and falsify the severity of their injuries.
-Commonly called workers’ compensation fraud, this circumstance occurs when an insurance claimant, employer, or health care provider lies to the insurance system in order to fraudulently gain money or savings.
+Commonly called workers’ compensation fraud, this circumstance occurs when an insurance claimant, employer, or health care provider lies to the insurance system to fraudulently gain money or savings.
 Incredibly, worker’s compensation fraud accounts for 25% of all insurance fraud.*

 A worker can commit worker’s compensation fraud in a variety of ways.
 Some examples are claiming an injury that happened while not at work, delaying treatment, or filing multiple claims.
 Examples of employer worker’s compensation fraud include denying valid claims, misclassifying employees to change their available benefits, or refusing to pay for workers’ compensation insurance.
 It is also considered worker’s compensation fraud to misclassify contractors, and it is similarly illegal to pay employees off the books to avoid paying worker’s compensation claims.

-Insurance companies do investigate potential cases of fraud in a variety of ways:
+Workers Compensation Insurance Investigations into potential cases of fraud in a variety of ways:

 Surveillance is used by insurance companies to verify that individuals were legitimately injured and are seeking treatment.
 Investigators might use audio, video, or other types of physical surveillance to check into claims of injury.